Space to Grow

 Jack and Kelly struggled through their first two years of marriage in the first game, Our Personal Space, and are now embarking on a new adventure - parenting.
 Be an authoritarian tiger dad, or a laid-back buddy dad, or anything inbetween while at the same time planning your farm to carefully meet your family's and community's needs.
 Lead your community as you navigate between several factions: the rich megacorp R.E.T. from Earth and its miners, your fellow colonists, and a group of maverick farmers who split off and form their own settlement.

-- TEXT: 95%, 136,000 words so far!
-Rachel is writing the community events and I am writing the parenting events, and we both help each other out to try to keep a consistent tone.
+- TEXT: 100%, 160,000 words!
 We have events where you have to decide how to deal with new miners that arrive as well as family events where you choose your approach to potty-training, sibling rivalry, chores, allowances, and more!

-- MUSIC: 55% We have picked a style (acoustic guitar solos), and we have some songs picked out for different types of events.
+- MUSIC: 95% We have songs picked out for most events.
 One artist we're looking at is Jeff Wahl.
+We are also looking at a custom written ending song by a professional soundtrack writer!

 - Influence your child's development from baby to young adult through parenting decisions